Alymantara/stis_photons/README.md

 ### Correction
 Once in iraf/pyraf, load >stdas/hst_cal/stis.
 In there, there will be a routine called ODELAYTIME.
 To correct each _tag.fits_, simply run the routine as an
 example:

 ```
 odelay odfa01030_tag.fits obs_ephem=p6d0000r.fit
 ```
-This will overwrite
+This will overwrite the original file (I usually keep a raw copy of these files just in case.)

-## Example:
+## stis_photons example:

  ```
  import stis_photons as stis